Q-PERIOR/QP_ABAP_Unit-Testing/README.md

 ### VSC-App

-- application and capabilities of VSC-App
+- application and capabilities of VSC-App:
+- refer to the several files
+- key code snippets of the vsc-app
-- npm start as code-snippet
+- npm start -- ...
 - ...

 ### Azure DevOps Pipeline

-- application and capabilities of Azure DevOps Pipeline
+- application and capabilities of Azure DevOps Pipeline:
-- refer to azure-pipelines.yml code file
+- refer to azure-pipelines.yml file
+- key code snippets of the azure-pipelines.yml file
+- publish results as graphics
 - ...